alantang888/prometheus-downsampler/README.md

 ### Why not use InfluxDB
 Because we scrape over 650K metrics every 10 second (With 2 Prometheus servers for HA).
 We tried use remote_write to InfluxDB (Single server, not enterprise edition).
-But it cause OOM dead very soon.
+But it cause very high CPU usage and OOM dead very soon.
 Also make the operation Prometheus dead.
 So we try on different way.

 [Querying label values]: https://prometheus.io/docs/prometheus/latest/querying/api/#querying-label-values